shendurelab/Prime-del/README.md

-# Lindel
+# Prime-del
-Please visit our [website](https://shendurelab.github.io/Lindel/) for more information.
+Please visit our [website](https://shendurelab.github.io/Prime-del/) for more information.